Guide for Authors

 About article sections

 If the article has been previously presented as a paper, the place and date of the paper should be indicated.
+If it is derived from a thesis, it must be reported.
 Information about the authors and their institutions should not be included in the main text (including the materials and methods section), tables, figures and video documents, except on the title page.
 Details of any grants or other sources of support and acknowledgments to individuals who contributed to the preparation of the manuscript but do not meet the criteria for authorship should also be included on the cover page.

 2-Main article file: The main file should not contain information such as author names and institutions.
 Main article file should contain: